popany/notes/tools/git.md

 ### Cloning a Project with Submodules

-Here we�ll clone a project with a submodule in it.
+Here we’ll clone a project with a submodule in it.
 When you clone such a project, by default you get the directories that contain submodules, but none of the files within them yet:

     $ git clone https://github.com/chaconinc/MainProject
     Cloning into 'MainProject'...